THE CASH RAILWAY WEBSITE

 Joseph C. Martin of Vermont first patented a cable system in 1882 and formed the Martin & Hill Cash Carrier Company in Florence, Mass.
 In June 1887, the company won a lawsuit against a "certain company" (Lamson?) who threatened to sue "each and every company" who used their system.
 Another case in 1894 between Martin and the Company attempted "to suppress the defendant from further patents on the machine".
 The company was presumably acquired by Lamsons and Lamsons was using over 500 miles of the special cable cord per year in 1912.

 They are referred to at several of the Locations in the United States, Australia and New Zealand.
 When the system was put in Wm.
 Pettie and Co. in Gisborne, New Zealand by the Lamson Despatch Company in 1913, there were "less than half a dozen in the Dominion".
 One of these was George & Kersley in Wellington, which was there in 1905.
-There are photographs showing an electric system at C.O.Millers store on the Stamford History website.
-There seem to have been few in Britain.
+There are photographs showing an electric system at C.O.Millers store on the Stamford History website and many good photographs of parts on the Grey Roots Museum website.
+There seem to have been few instaled in Britain.
+The first was claimed to be at David Fearn and Co. on Kilburn High Road (Kilburn Times, 16 Feb.
+1906, p.
+5).
 The Midland Daily Telegraph, 6 July 1918, reported that there were three in the English Midlands with one just having being installed at Mountford & Jones in Coventry.
 William Low in Kirkcaldy is also said to have had an electric cable system.

 "The Story of a service idea" (American Pneumatic Service Company, 1912) states that "the Cable Cash Carrier has been more highly specialized than any other, it is protected by numerous patents and is among the Company's most profitable assets."
 It describes the operation of the system thus: